by Rustic Escentuals

 Gel Soap colorants in Sapphire Blue, Teal Green and Canary Yellow

-Fragrance oils in Salty Sea Air, Truth or Dare and Green Irish Tweed
+Fragrance oils in Salty Sea Air, Little Black Dress and Green Irish Tweed

 You will be making embeds in variations of blue, green and yellow, each using a single Gel Soap Colorant.
 When cut up in small cubes, your soap cubes will appear to be fading from dark to light.
 I will be making 3 different color/scented chunky embed soaps, but for purposes of this tutorial will only be showing the steps making the blue ones.
 It’s a good idea to make these well ahead of time and store for later use.